Massive-mode polarization entangled biphoton frequency comb

-$f(\omega_i)$ and $f_m(\omega_i)$ are normalized. $f_m(\omega_i)$ represents normalized spectral amplitude of each cavity mode and we assumed that the each cavity mode is orthogonal.
-We calculate second-order autocorrelation function of the idler photons of the photon pairs as
+$f(\omega_i)$ and $f_m(\omega_i)$ are normalized. $f_m(\omega_i)$ represents the normalized spectral amplitude of each cavity mode, and we assume that each cavity mode is orthogonal.
+We calculate the second-order autocorrelation function of the idler photons of the photon pairs as